Mosquito-Borne Virus Summary for Barnstable County

 Barnstable County has been closely monitoring developments regarding mosquito-borne viruses (also referred to as arboviruses), including:

 Eastern Equine Encephalitis (EEE), a rare but severe illness that recently caused the death of a New Hampshire man.
-As of this update, there have been four human cases of EEE in Worcester, Plymouth, and Middlesex Counties this season: a male in his 80s in Worcester County (onset of symptoms: August 6); a female in her 30s in Plymouth County (onset: August 17); a male in his 50s in Middlesex County (onset: August 12); a male in his 70s in Middlesex County (onset: August 22).
+This year, there have been four human cases of EEE in Worcester, Plymouth, and Middlesex Counties this season: a male in his 80s in Worcester County (onset of symptoms: August 6); a female in her 30s in Plymouth County (onset: August 17); a male in his 50s in Middlesex County (onset: August 12); a male in his 70s in Middlesex County (onset: August 22).

 Risk on Cape Cod